TikeDev/dreaming-spanish-importer/README.md

 ## Known Bugs/Issues
 * Youtube - submitting from the Youtube watch history page doesn't capture the date it was watched.
 This is due to a limitation of the DS page not accepting automated user input on its date picker.
 At some point I'll switch the submit method with plain HTTP requests, which will fix this bug.
 * Spotify - submitting a "Marked as Finished" (with a checkmark) track from a podcast or audiobook page does not capture the duration as it's not displayed in this case.
 Buttons for such tracks will appear as dimmed orange <img width="24" alt="Ñ Dreaming Spanish add button with warning" src="https://github.com/TikeDev/dreaming-spanish-importer/blob/main/src-chrome/images/dreamingplus-warn.png?raw=true"/> with a tooltip and a warning will be added to the DS entry's description for easy updating later.
+* Firefox - even though there's a Firefox folder, most of the above features only apply to the Chrome version.
+Once I get the Chrome version to a known stable state I'll be able to create a Firefox version in no time.

 ## FAQ